jambii/docker/wintersmith/README.md

-##Wintersmith Docker image!
+## Wintersmith Docker image!

 Clone and build Wintersmith to get started!
-Basic instructions and usage can be found here: https://github.com/jnordberg/wintersmith
+Basic instructions and usage can be found at the repo base: https://github.com/jnordberg/wintersmith

-I personally built within the Docker image, then extracted the skeleton build afterwards.
+I personally built within a Docker image, then extracted the skeleton build afterwards.
+I really didn't want to install any dependencies on this system.
-But if you don't mind having the files in your environment, a typical build is fine too.
+But if you don't mind configuring nodejs in your environment, a typical build is fine too.

+---

 Need to update your blog?
 Simply edit your content in `static/contents/` per Wintersmith style guide.